jungtaekkim/DRE-BO-SSL/README.md

 ## Required Packages

-The packages required for this project are described in `requirements.txt` except for `torch`.
+The packages required for this project are described in `requirements.txt`.
-You should install `torch` directly.

 You may need to install `nas_benchmarks` and `nasbench` in order to run experiments with `Tabular Benchmarks`.
 However, installing these packages can be tricky due to their dependencies on outdated Python packages.